 - GRE Scores: Institution Code: 3087

 The Admissions Committee will select competitive applicants to attend one of two interview days between late January-February.
-Decisions are generally made following the last interview day, and applicants will be alerted via email on file.
+Decisions are generally made following the last interview day, and applicants will be alerted by email.
 Due to privacy regulations, we cannot give decisions over the phone.

 Funding for the Ph.D. programs, effective September 2018:

-Students receive full tuition coverage, fees, and a $34,000 stipend per year.
-In addition to the living expenses stipend, students receive health insurance options.
+Students receive full tuition coverage, fees, health insurance options, and a $34,000 stipend per year.

-In the first year PhD students will participate in the Foundations in Biomedical Sciences (FiBS) core curriculum as well as have the opportunity to select elective courses focused on area-specific interests.
-Additionally, trainees will have the opportunity to experience laboratory rotations and engage in journal clubs and research seminars.
-Trainees will work closely with a faculty advisor in the development of an individual plan that will be tailored to serve specific research and professional goals.
+In the first year PhD students will participate in the Foundations in Biomedical Sciences (FiBS) core curriculum and select elective courses focused on area-specific interests.
+Additionally, students will experience laboratory rotations and participate in journal clubs and research seminars.
+Professional development opportunities (see below) round out the curriculum.
+Students will work closely with a faculty advisor in the development of an individual plan tailored to serve specific research and professional goals.
 After selection of a laboratory, students will join the program/department with which the mentor is affiliated and continue advanced studies towards candidacy.

-Each student will complete one (1) lab rotation in the first semester and two (2) lab rotations in the second semester in consultation with their advisor.
+Students will identify one lab rotation in the first semester and two lab rotations in the second semester in consultation with their advisors.